 I’m surprised that I actually COULD fall back asleep.
 I’ll be honest, I was pretty scared.
 This was the first time I had officially encountered a bear in the wild.
 I had seen them before, but only from a distance.
 In the morning when I woke up, I went looking for the bag but I couldn’t find it.
 I guess the joke was on the bear in the end though.
 The bag was Kevlar and supposedly “Bear-proof”.
 So whatever it wanted, it likely had a hell of a time getting at it.

-I packed up my camp quickly, skipped breakfast because I had none, and paddled out really early.
+I packed up my camp quickly, skipped breakfast, because I had none, and paddled out really early.
 The day was sunny, calm and beautiful and the wind was at my back the whole way home.
 As I paddled back, I was smiling and laughing at myself and the incident.
-My first trip with about 17hrs of rain and a bear stealing my food bag in the middle of the night.
+My first solo trip with about 17hrs of rain and a bear stealing my food bag in the middle of the night.
 What an adventure.
-Ultimately, it turned out to be the perfect first trip and a really memorable learning experience.
+Ultimately, it turned out to be the perfect first trip and a really memorable and humbling learning experience.

 I got back before 9am and because I returned my canoe before 9, they refunded me for the day.
 Bonus.
 I treated myself to breakfast at the restaurant above the Portage Store.
 Bacon, eggs, toast, home fries, it was a treat.
 I still had a few hours before the Parkbus arrived to pick me up at 2pm, so I went by the park office to report the bear incident.
 They like it when you do this because it gives them an idea of how active the bears are in the park.
-I learned then that the year before, the bears were so bad on Joe Lake that they had to close all the campsites down.
+I learned that the year before, the bears were so bad on Joe Lake that they had to close all the campsites down.
 They said that because the portage into the lake is so easy, people who know nothing about back-country camping bring coolers and a ton of stuff into those campsites.
 They don’t practice no trace camping, they leave garbage on the sites.
 While they’re there they also don’t hang food, so the bears learn very quickly that these sites are hot spots for getting food.
 They told me that some bears have also learned to just climb the trees and cut the lines of the bags even when you do tie them up properly.
 I wish I had known all of this before I went out, but all a great learning experience.

 Losing that bear bag meant I also lost a bunch of gear: my stove, fuel, GSI Dualist pot and one of the bowls and sporks, some extra meals, my emergency fire starting kit, and my dishwash kit.
 All replaceable, I still don’t regret not trying to confront the bear alone in the middle of the night.
 Since then I’ve replaced all the gear with exactly the same items with one exception, the Ursack.
 Instead of the bag, I picked up a 10L Garcia Backpackers Cache.
 I haven’t tried it yet, but I’ve read that this one is much more effective as the bears can’t grab on to it or bite into it.
 Even if they do bat it around a bit, they get frustrated and wander off.
 You’re supposed to just set it in the woods on the ground somewhere about 200 yrds away from your tent and just leave it there.
 This worries me a bit, but I’ll give it a go next time and hope I have better luck.
 I also picked up a 20L dry bag to use at times when I have more than 1oL worth of food or when the Cache is too awkward to carry.
 I’ve also looked into some better and more proper methods of tying up my bag, like the PCT method, which I will also give a try next time I’m out.
 I definitely know I made a few mistakes this time around with regards to where and how I tied up my bag.